jl7512/qr-code-api/README.md

 mvn spring-boot:run
 ```

-Enter the endpoint url in your postman:
+Enter the POST endpoint in your postman:
 ```
 http://localhost:8080/qrcode/generate/image
 ```
-In the body of your request, define a url:
+In the body of your POST request, define a url:
 ```
 {
 	"url": "https://www.google.com"